 The biomaterials research is strongly supported by recent expansion in research in biology relevant to interactions between materials/biomedical devices and the human body.
 The addition of Professor Allison Cowin’s research group in early 2013 has brought valuable skills and expertise in wound healing biology to the Mawson Institute.
 Such close collaboration between materials scientists and biologists is, in my view, essential for the development of viable novel materials and devices for health technologies.

-This area will be strengthened further as the Mawson Institute will play a central role in the new Cooperative Centre for Cell Therapy Manufacturing, which will commence operation later in 2013.
+This area has strengthened further as the Mawson Institute plays a central role in the new Cooperative Centre for Cell Therapy Manufacturing, which has commenced operation in December 2013.

 Another strong area is protective coatings for engineering applications (Murphy, Evans, Fabretto).
 Hard, scratch-resistant coatings are needed for protection of a range of “bulk” materials in many applications.
 The Mawson Institute has achieved a highly visible success story with its development of coatings and technology processes that have enabled the large-scale implementation of a manufacturing process for plastic mirrors for cars.
 These mirrors have enabled an Adelaide-based manufacturer to build a rapidly increasing global export market.